Midlife Career Change: How to Reinvent Yourself

 Experienced professionals typically recover and exceed their previous earnings within 2–3 years, according to a Gallup-2U study of career changers across age groups.
 The key is choosing a target field with strong growth projections — data analytics, cybersecurity, healthcare technology, and UX design all qualify based on BLS 2024–2034 projections.

-McKinsey (2025) found that 72% of skills required for a new role already exist in a career changer's current skill set.
-This is the single most important data point for midlife professionals: you are not starting from zero.
+Research on skill adjacencies by McKinsey (2025) found that the majority of skills required for a new role already exist within a professional's current skill set.
+This is the single most important insight for midlife professionals: you are not starting from zero.
 You are extending and redirecting what you already know.

 The career change guide for adults over 40 covers salary expectations and timelines in more detail.